Fed Rate Cut Leaves Confused Experts Wondering “What’s Next?”

 So take control of your retirement and add another layer of security to it.
 You can do this by diversifying your assets into different asset and risk classes such as physical precious metals.

-Having assets such as precious metals in your portfolio can add much-needed security to your retirement plan and allow you take back control while experts try to clear up the confusion.federal reserve, jerome powell
+Having assets such as precious metals in your portfolio can add much-needed security to your retirement plan and allow you take back control while experts try to clear up the confusion.Featured, federal reserve, jerome powell